 Even better for such an early stage of ScotLIS’s development, the content was considered to be extremely relevant by a majority of users.
 We not only gained valuable feedback on what we covered, but on what we didn’t cover as well.
 For instance, one attendee who considered the content very relevant worked regularly with RoS systems, but felt the programme had quite a residential focus, and would find it beneficial to incorporate features more relevant to commercial and rural professionals.
 Comments like this are exactly what we’re looking for at user-focused events like Alpha Day, and help us to shape products and services that meet customer needs.

 The Alpha Day was also a great opportunity to find out what other services these customers were interested in – though ScotLIS was at the forefront, there was an appetite to discuss other areas like Land Registration (and its relation to ScotLIS) and sasine record searches.
 Fortunately, it’s something we’ll very likely have the opportunity to discuss in future – two thirds of attendees surveyed said they were extremely likely to attend a similar event in the future.

-Since June we have made significant moves forward; undertaking UX research sessions and a workshop in Aberdeen.
+Since June we made significant moves forward with the service; undertaking UX research sessions and a workshop in Aberdeen.
 Private beta commenced in August with a small number and range of stakeholders and is ongoing.
-We also have plans to visit Inverness in the coming months where we will run a further set of workshops demonstrating ScotLIS features and gather more feedback from stakeholder groups before the launch of the service in October 2017.
+We also visited Inverness in the subsequent months, where we ran further set of workshops demonstrating ScotLIS features and gathered more feedback from stakeholder groups before the launch of the service in October 2017.

 Do events like our Alpha Day and user research sessions sound like something you’d be interested in?
 Then you’re in luck – we’re always looking for more engagement and insight from our customers as we continue to develop ScotLIS ahead of its full launch.
 Simply contact our ScotLIS team and they’ll be in touch with upcoming opportunities — firstname.lastname@example.org